oxheadalpha/tezos-faucet/README.md

-# Tezos faucet
+# Tezos Faucet Frontend

 ## Presentation

-One-click faucet for Tezos.
+A one-click faucet for Tezos, now enhanced with a PoW (Proof of Work) challenge to ensure secure and fair Tez distribution.

 ### Made with

+- Typescript
+- Vite
 - React
-- Craco
-- Typescript
+- Bootstrap
 - Taquito
 - Beacon Wallet
-- ReactBootstrap

 ## Overview

-This front-end faucet is build on top of a backend (https://github.com/oxheadalpha/tezos-faucet-backend).

-Backend handles:
-- faucet private key
-- captcha secret
-- amounts sent

-Sent amounts are configured in backend, using a conf named `profiles`.

-2 profiles are created: **User**, to get 1 xtz and **Backer** to get 6000 xtz.

-Faucet calls backend using the target address and the given profile name.
-Then backend send as many xtz as configured on its side for the given profile.
+The faucet's backend code can be located at [tezos-faucet-backend](https://github.com/oxheadalpha/tezos-faucet-backend).
+The backend handles the faucet's private key, CAPTCHA secret, PoW challenge creation and solution verification, and the amounts of Tez sent.

-This enforces security, avoiding user to change amount in front javascript code and dry out the faucet.
+Sent amounts and challenge details are configured via `profiles`.
+This enforces security, avoiding a user trying to change amounts in frontend javascript code and drying out the faucet.
+Two profiles are created by default: **user**, to get 1 xtz and **baker** to get 6000 xtz.

+### Proof of Work (PoW) Challenge

+To mitigate potential abuse and ensure a fair distribution of Tez, users are now required to solve computational challenges before receiving their Tez.
+This PoW mechanism discourages bots and other malicious actors from exploiting the faucet.

+### Application Flow

+1. **Initiating the Process**: Upon a Tez request, the frontend communicates with the `/challenge` endpoint of the backend, providing essential details such as the user's address and the profile type.
+2. **Receiving and Solving the Challenge**: The backend then sends a challenge.
+The difficulty and amount of challenges to be solved depends on factors such as if a CAPTCHA token was submitted and how much Tez was requested.
+The browser will create a webworker which will begin the process of finding a solution.
+3. **Submitting and Verifying the Solution**: After solving, the frontend sends the solution to the `/verify` endpoint.
+The backend then checks its validity.
+Assuming it is valid, if more challenges are pending, the user proceeds to solve them.
+Once all challenges are cleared, Tez is sent to the user's account.

+## Programmatic Faucet Usage

+We provide a [`getTez.js`](./scripts/getTez.js) script for programmatic faucet usage.
+This script can be run from a JavaScript program or directly from a shell.

+Please note that the `getTez.js` script does not use CAPTCHA.
+Therefore, challenges can be configured to make them more difficult and require more of them to be solved when using the programmatic faucet.

 ## Setup

 To setup the faucet for a new network:

-1. Update Beacon Wallet lib to make sure it will handle the new network.
+1. Update Beacon Wallet lib to make sure it will handle the new network
 2. Deploy a new instance of backend
 3. Configure faucet to use backend
 4. Deploy faucet

 ### 1. Update Beacon Wallet configuration for new network

-Currently supported networks:
+Currently supported networks include:

 - Mainnet
+- Ghostnet
 - Mondaynet
 - Dailynet
-- Ghostnet
-- Ithacanet
-- Jakartanet
-- Kathmandunet
+- Nairobinet

-To add a new network, first check that `@airgap/beacon-sdk` handles it ([check their config](https://github.com/airgap-it/beacon-sdk/blob/312226a3588eddd804044b52dfcf1d0512f1a9df/packages/beacon-types/src/types/beacon/NetworkType.ts)), then update:
+To add a new network, first check that `@airgap/beacon-sdk` handles it ([check their config on the latest release](https://github.com/airgap-it/beacon-sdk/blob/v4.0.6/packages/beacon-types/src/types/beacon/NetworkType.ts)), then update:

 ```
 npm i @airgap/beacon-sdk